liqotech/liqo/docs/pages/User/Configure/discovery.md

 ## Manual Insertion

-With manual insertion with can make aware one cluster of existence of another one, in same or different network, without needing of DNS server.
+Through the manual insertion procedure it is possible to make one cluster aware of the existence of another one, either in the same or in a different network, without the need for a DNS server.

-We need Liqo up and running on both clusters, then we can get foreign `ClusterID` from command line:
+We need Liqo up and running on both clusters, then we can get the foreign `ClusterID` through:

 ```bash
 kubectl get configmap cluster-id -n <LiqoNamespace>
 ```

-Copy your foreign `clusterID` inside a new `ForeignCluster` CR and fill `namespace` and `apiUrl` fields:
+Copy your foreign `clusterID` inside a new `ForeignCluster` CR and fill the `namespace` and `apiUrl` fields:

 ```yaml
 apiVersion: discovery.liqo.io/v1alpha1